Carrier Operations A Few Concepts from the early war years

 bombers in the air first and for the shorter range torpedo bombers next and then

 release the flight to the target.
-The shortest range fighters launched last,
+The shorter range fighters launched last and

 because they were fastest, they could catch up before the bombers reached

 the target.
 Protect of the fleet was performed by a separate operation of CAP.